 Small but powerful.
 If you are stuck in a situation where all you have is an old computer running similarly older operating system like Windows XP but need as many capabilities as the system could handle, you will probably end up looking at AbiWord as the savior of the day.

 It’s free.
 As an inheritor of the open-source traditions, you can easily fetch AbiWord on the internet for free and save on any portable storage for contingency measures.

 Multiple file format support.
 Despite its footprint size, AbiWord fully or partially supports such formats as .doc, .docx, .odt, .rtf, .txt and HTML.
 Additionally, AbiWord comes in the familiar pre-Office 2007 Microsoft Word interface.

 16. Calligra Suite

-- Open source.
+Open-source.
 Etherpad pays tribute to the generous tradition that started the internet, allowing free use of the editor and sharing the code to invite more fruitful contributions.
-There are also several flavors of Etherpad, which means you have more options to find one that specially meets your needs better—for free, of course.
+There are also several flavors of Etherpad, which means you have more options to find one that especially meets your needs better—for free, of course.

-- Version restore point.
-NeoOffice keeps a copy of your document before any changes, a neat feature that allows you to return to your previous versions in case you messes up with the new round of editing.
+Version restore point.
+NeoOffice keeps a copy of your document before any changes, a neat feature that allows you to return to your previous versions in case you mess up with the new round of editing.

 19. Cisdem PDF Converter OCR for Mac